Shirley–Eustis House

 After Eustis' wife's death in 1865, the estate passed to relatives who auctioned off the house's contents.
 In 1867 its site was subdivided in 53 lots and sold.
 The mansion was also sold, and moved about 60 ft to make way for Shirley Street.
-By 1886 the house was occupied by more than a dozen tenants; it was abandoned in 1911.
+By 1886 the house had more than a dozen tenants; it was abandoned in 1911.

 In 1913 William Sumner Appleton, who had recently founded the Society for the Preservation of New England Antiquities, founded the Shirley–Eustis House Association to save the house, which was then used for storage of antiquities.

 It was declared a National Historic Landmark in 1960.
+It was also designated as a Boston Landmark in 2021, along with the adjacent outbuilding at 42–44 Shirley Street.

 In the 1980s, historical architect Robert G. Neiley and the Shirley Eustis House Association spearheaded the salvation of the crumbling structure.
 Extensive restoration, carried out by Neiley himself in collaboration with McGinley Hart & Associates, began in the 1980s, and in 1991 the house opened to the public.
 The restoration, which included restoring the grounds to include an orchard, period perennial beds, parterre gardens, and a large lawn, won a Boston Preservation Alliance award for the best-restored small-scale structure in the City of Boston.

+The building's staircase is believed to have been the inspiration for the one within the Old State House in Boston.